Italian Left: 2022 general election

 In January 2022, SI and Green Europe (EV) formed a "consultation pact", aimed at co-operating on the 2022 Italian presidential election held in late January.
 In that context, the two parties decided to jointly support Luigi Manconi, a former lawmaker for the Federation of the Greens, the Democrats of the Left, and the Democratic Party (PD) and expert on human rights issues.
 In June 2022, SI's national assembly formally approved the alliance with EV.

 Nicola Fratoianni at the final election rally in Pisa before the 2022 legislative election.
 Ilaria Cucchi is also on stage.

 In July 2022, SI and EV held a joint convention in Rome named "New Energies", promoting their cooperation and a unitary electoral program.
 The alliance deliberately took inspiration from the New Ecologic and Social People's Union, the left-wing list formed in the run-up of the 2022 French legislative election.
 Following the fall of Draghi's government, the early dissolution of the Italian Parliament and the calling of the 2022 general election, the AVS was officially launched and its logo presented.
 On 6 August 2022, the alliance formalised an electoral agreement with the PD.
 AVS elected 12 deputies and four senators, including four deputies and two senators from SI.

 The November 2023 congress, in which Fratoianni was re-elected secretary, marked the return to active politics by Nichi Vendola, former SEL leader, who was elected president.

 The alliance with EV is renewed for the 2024 European Parliament, where AVS with a 6.78% elected six MEPs, including two candidates from SI, Ilaria Salis and Mimmo Lucano, both of them decide to join The Left group in the EU parliament.
+On 6 June 2026, Ilaria Salis joined the party.

+In December 2025 the party joined the European Left Alliance for the People and the Planet, a left-wing European political party created from a network (Now the People) in which Sinistra Italiana had participated.